 Whether you want a rough-and-ready commuting bike with fat tyres to bulldoze through potholes, or a machine ready to load with bike-packing bags for a round-the-world trip, gravel bikes are built to handle almost anything and we have the best of the best gravel bikes for you here…

-The best gravel bikes in order
+The best gravel bikes to suit every need and budget

 Canyon launched the Grail in 2018 as its first gravel bike - a machine designed to be fast on the road and comfortable off it.
 The Grail was initially only available as a carbon fibre frame, complete with Canyon’s radical double-decker handlebar, but there’s now also an aluminium chassis with a conventional handlebar.

 We’ve chosen the aluminium option here, thanks to its durability for the rough-and-tumble of gravel riding and all-out affordability.
 This is a bike designed for curious minds, with Canyon also offering a range of bikepacking bags if you want to plan a two-wheeled adventure, but mudguard mounts make it a seriously versatile bike equally at home on the commute to work.

 This specific model, the Grail AL 7.0 SL, sits at the top of the aluminium range and sports a SRAM Rival 1 groupset, so a single chainring at the front is paired with a huge, climb-crushing cassette at the rear.
 That gives you the full spread of gears you need for nailing singletrack descents and scaling off-road climbs.

 Other quality components include the 40mm Schwalbe G-One Bite tyres, which come in a tan-wall design sure to get cycling purists salivating.
 Canyon’s direct-sales model – you buy direct from the German brand’s website, with no bike shop acting as middle-man – makes this a bargain.